Keep your cats indoors, obey leash laws, and have all of your pets spayed or neutered. Animals bitten by cats require immediate treatment.

 Try to minimize the use of pesticides and herbicides in your yard and find natural solutions.

 When safe, leave dead trees (snags) for wildlife.
 Many animals rely on tree holes for nesting and raising young.
 Consult a licensed arborist for guidance on tree safety.

 If trees must be cut down, check to ensure that animals aren't nesting there and are safely removed by a qualified wildlife removal company first.

 Advocate for land conservation and assistance to wildlife and organizations that help wildlife.
 Habitat loss negatively impacts wildlife and creates more opportunities for wildlife/human conflicts.

 Educate children to value wildlife, pets, and the environment.

-Do not try to make pets from abandoned baby wild animals.
+Do not try to make pets from orphaned wildlife!
 They are cute, but as they grow, their behaviors change and they become unsuitable as pets.
 Call a wildlife rescue or rehabilitation center in your area so the animal can be properly rehabilitated and returned to the wild.

 Do not buy birds captured from the wild sold as pets.
 Many are later euthanized,

 abandoned, or surrendered to shelters because they are difficult to care for.

 Make sure you are ready for the commitment of a pet BEFORE adopting.
 Some species of birds can live for up to 70 years.